LinuxBeaver/LinuxBeaver/README.md

 ## Windows
 .dll file filter binaries go in `C:\Users\USERNAME\AppData\Local\gegl-0.4\plug-ins` or perhaps `C:\Users\AppData\Local\gegl-0.4\plug-ins` then restart Gimp and open "GEGL Operation".
 You may need to create the folder 'plug-ins` if it does not exist.

 There is a very low chance Windows users will need to reinstall Gimp for plugins to work.
-This low chance is probably caused by having a old version of Gimp or GEGL as a dependency. (before 2019)
+This low chance is probably caused by having a old version of Gimp or GEGL as a dependency.

 ## Windows (portable apps)
 Search for **gegl-0.4** make a plug-ins folder and put the binaries there or see if `drive:\GIMPPortable\App\gimp\lib\gegl-0.4\plug-ins` exist and put the binaries there.